 How often will I get a participant account statement?

 Paper participant account statements are mailed in January and July.
 If you are signed up for e-communication in lieu of paper (recommended), participant accounts statements are generated quarterly, and we will notify you via email when statements are available for online viewing.
 To sign up for e-communication, log in and click My Profile, contact our customer care center, or submit an Account Change form.
 Forms are available after logging in or upon request from our customer care center.

 What are the fees?

-Plan expenses include claims processing, customer service, account administration, printing, postage, legal, consulting, local servicing, auditing, etc. To cover these costs, a monthly per-participant fee of $1.50 (if claims-eligible) or $0.75 (if not claims-eligible), plus an annualized asset-based fee of approximately 1.25%, is charged to your account.
-The monthly fee is waived if your account balance is more than $5,000.
-In addition, a 0.25% asset-based fee discount applies to any portion of your account balance in excess of $10,000.
+Plan administrative expenses include claims processing, customer service, account administration, printing, postage, legal, consulting, local servicing, auditing, etc. To cover these costs, a monthly per participant fee of $1.50 (if claims-eligible) or $0.75 (if not claims-eligible), plus an annualized asset-based fee that averages around 1.00%, is charged to participant accounts.
+The monthly fee is waived if account balance is more than $5,000.
+In addition, a 0.25% asset-based fee discount applies to any portion of account balance in excess of $10,000.
 Participant account values change daily based on activity, which includes investment earnings/losses, contribution and claims activity, and assessment of the asset-based fee.

 To the extent permitted or required by law, certain fees, assessments, or other amounts payable to the federal government may also be deducted from participant accounts.
 Fund operating expenses vary by fund.
 You can view these fees on our quarterly Investment Fund Overview available under the Investments tab.